 We do as individual people whatever validates our actions and thoughts, whatever excuses our actions and thoughts, whatever makes us happy and whatever actions ultimately benefit our own life.

-There was a time I was altruistic.
-I thought people were genuinely kind for kindness’ sake.
+There was a time I had an altruistic attitude toward my fellow humans.
+I believed the people I interacted with were genuinely kind for kindness’ sake.
 I am happy to admit my error of judgement.

-You can look at the world and pretend you bond with others for selfless reasons, and you may convince yourself that you are motivated by kindness but, although your trade stance is different to the stance held by those who you consider to be selfish people users, you will always be trading some of your time and effort in return for a self oriented benefit of some kind.
-It might be a warm feeling, a chance to get to speak someone who can further your career or the opportunity to have another experience to talk about.
-There is always a self oriented personal benefit to any action performed.
+We can look at the world and pretend we bond with others for selfless reasons, and we may convince ourselves that we are motivated by kindness, but, though a kind and generous person’s trade stance may be different to the stance held by those we consider selfish ruthless people-users, the generous person will always be trading at least time & effort in return for some self oriented benefit.
+That benefit might be a warm feeling, the chance to speak to someone famous or the opportunity to have another experience to talk about, or some other gratification.
+There is always a self-oriented personal benefit to any action performed by any human.
+Self-interest may be subconsciously carried and the trade stance long forgotten programmed by the individual’s mind but there it will always be.

 For the H2G2 fans reading this, is it just a quirk of improbability that The Answer came to me at age 42?
 Maybe the meaning of the Ultimate question to Life, The Universe and Everything is ‘At what age do we understand the answer to life, the Universe and everything?’.
 Oh well, it’s something to ponder.